Green-Software-Foundation/green-software-principles/Principles/embodied-carbon.md

 If we add one more year to the lifespan of our 2019 R640 Dell Server, then the amortised carbon drops from 320kg CO2eq/year to 256 kg CO2eq/year.

-Hardware is retired either because it breaks down or struggles to handle modern workloads.
-The software cannot help with the first.
-However, if we focus on building applications that can run on older hardware, we can help with the second.
+Hardware is retired when it breaks down or struggles to handle modern workloads.
+Hardware will always break down at some point, but we can use software to build applications that can run on older hardware and extend their lifetime.
 Many factors decide whether a cloud infrastructure is a correct fit in today's computing world.
 Contrarily, there are many use cases where cloud computing is not the right fit (yet).

 ## Public Cloud v.s.
 Private Cloud
 <Image Idea- https://cf-assets.www.cloudflare.com/slt3lc6tev37/2jBaVWKgbOUNLDNw7QJYPh/563316b4290e2919f7510ae59a3ae3ca/public-cloud-vs-private-cloud.svg>